- Organization - Organize content with folders, hierarchies, tags, links and other relationships.

 - Variants - Store different language translations, formats, market segments, etc.

-- APIs - Allow other software to efficiently query and access authorized content.
+- APIs - Allow other systems to efficiently query, access and modify authorized content.

 To learn more about Content Databases, see our blog post, What is a Content Database.